 Most people recover fully from surgery and will not have the problem come back.
 Complications from the surgery are also unlikely.

 See your health care provider right away if your child passes blood or bloody stool or has ongoing abdominal pain.

-Kahn E, Daum F. Anatomy, histology, embryology, and developmental anomalies of the small and large intestine.
+Bass LM, Wershil BK.
+Anatomy, histology, embryology, and developmental anomalies of the small and large intestine.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 96.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 98.

 Kleigman RM, Stanton BF, St. Geme JW, Schor NF.
 Intestinal duplications, meckel diverticulum, and other remnants of the omphalomesenteric duct.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 331.

 Updated by: Michael M. Phillips, MD, Clinical Professor of Medicine, The George Washington University School of Medicine, Washington, DC.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.